 But there may be real-world circumstances in which vitamin supplements can improve hair loss.
 We’ve analysed the results of 9 further studies to see if and how vitamin supplements might actually promote hair growth.

-It’s also important to note that the results below are independent of the research into vitamin deficiencies and hair loss above.
+It’s important to note that the results below are independent of the research into vitamin deficiencies and hair loss above.
 Participants in the studies below may not have a vitamin deficiency or even inadequacy, so there’s not necessarily a link between vitamin supplementation and vitamin deficiency.
 These studies also don’t account for the hair loss type, so what works for one hair loss patient may not work for another.

 Here are how 10 of the most popular vitamin supplements rank for hair count changes, according to scientific research studies.